Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Conclusions

-In this paper, we concentrated on subjective point cloud quality assessment in an immersive environment and studied the effect of geometry and texture attributes in compression distortion.
-We conducted an interactive subjective point cloud assessment experiment with a head-mounted display and interactive controllers.
-The impacts of different contents, geometry and texture quantization parameters were discussed in the work.
-Finally, we evaluated the performance of current objective quality metrics and proposed an objective weighted projection-based method.
-Point cloud assessment is still an intricate and challenging problem involved with excessive elements.
-Our subjective database and findings can be used in perception-based point cloud processing, transmission, and coding, especially for the Virtual Reality applications.
+In this paper, a subjective point cloud quality assessment experiment in an immersive virtual reality environment with a head-mounted display was conducted, and a weighted view projection based objective method and a patch projection based objective method were proposed.
+The impacts of sequences and geometry and texture quantization parameters were discussed in the analyses of the subjective experiment.
+The proposed patch projection based method improved the correlation of predictive scores with subjective scores based on image quality assessment metrics for the reason that the method reduces occluded areas during the process of projection.
+Nowadays, point cloud assessment is still an intricate and challenging problem involved with excessive elements.
+Our subjective database and findings can be used in perception-based point cloud processing, transmission, and coding, especially for virtual reality applications.

+\begin{IEEEbiography}[{ }]{Xinju Wu} received the B.S. degree in China University of Geosciences, Wuhuan, China, in 2018, and the M.S. degree with the Shenzhen Institute of Advanced Technology, University of Chinese Academy of Sciences, Shenzhen, China, in 2021.
+Her current research interests include point cloud quality assessment and processing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yun Zhang} received the B.S. and M.S. degrees in electrical engineering from Ningbo University, Ningbo, China, in 2004 and 2007, respectively, and the Ph.D. degree in computer science from Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS), Beijing, China, in 2010.
+From 2009 to 2014, he was a Visiting Scholar with the Department of Computer Science, City University of Hong Kong, Kowloon, Hong Kong.
+From 2010 to 2017, he was an Assistant Professor and an Associate Professor in Shenzhen Institute of Advanced Technology (SIAT), CAS, where he is currently a Professor in SIAT, CAS, Shenzhen, China.
+His research interests are multimedia communications and visual signal processing, computational visual perception, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chunling Fan} received the M.S. degree from Nanjing Normal University, Nanjing, in 2011, and the Ph.D. degree with the Shenzhen Institute of Advanced Technology (SIAT), University of Chinese Academy of Sciences, Shenzhen, China, in 2020.
+She is now on the faculty of School of Electronic and Communication Engineering, Shenzhen Polytechnic, Shenzhen, China.
+Her research interests include image processing and image quality assessment. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Junhui Hou} received the B.Eng. degree in information engineering (Talented Students Program) from the South China University of Technology, Guangzhou, China, in 2009, the M.Eng. degree in signal and information processing from Northwestern Polytechnical University, Xian, China, in 2012, and the Ph.D. degree in electrical and electronic engineering from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2016.
+He immediately joined the Department of Computer Science, City University of Hong Kong, as an Assistant Professor in Jan.
+2017.
+His research interests fall into the general areas of visual computing, such as image/video/3D geometry data representation, processing and analysis, semi/un-supervised data modeling, and data compression and adaptive transmission